SusanoKevin/Churn-Predictor/README.md

 # Churn-Predictor

-This bot predicts telecom churn using Kaggle data and ML, providing insights to improve customer retention.
+This Python-based bot predicts subscriber churn in the telecommunications industry using machine learning techniques applied to telco data sourced from Kaggle.
+By analyzing customer behavior and identifying risk factors, the bot generates actionable insights to help telecom providers optimize retention strategies.
+Equipped with data-driven algorithms such as logistic regression and decision trees, it delivers high-accuracy forecasts and scalable solutions tailored for different datasets.
+To use the bot, simply clone the repository, install dependencies, and run the prediction script after ensuring the dataset is properly set up.